License Plates

 Replace lost or stolen license plates

-- You sell or scrap a vehicle
+- Sell or scrap a vehicle

-- You cancel your vehicle insurance
+- Cancel your vehicle insurance

 Fees